Hashdump/sre-sample-code/README.md

 # Reverse Engineering Activity

-To complete this segment, you need to analyze the program to find the name of the statue guard.
-For this activity, we will use the Ghidra reverse engineering framework developed by the National Security Agency.
+This repository contains some sample programs to decompile using the Ghidra reverse engineering framework.
+The `cave` binary presents itself as a text adventure game, but is impossible to complete without decompilation.

 In the club meeting we provided a VM image containing Ghidra and the programs in this repository, but these instructions should be applicable to other environments as well.

 ## Setup